hmatt33/brms/README.md

     * checks to make sure user has admin status
     * admin is the only one able to create new users, edit/delete users
 * FAQ page has been started
-* Header has been updated to inlcude admin linkns
+* Header has been updated to include admin links
 * edit user is done
 * adding new buildings is done
 * adding new users is done
 * deleting users and buildings is done
 * ability for user to change password is done
 * displaying residents is done
-	* displaying residens only displays the residents in the building selected
+	* displaying residents only displays the residents in the building selected
 * adding new residents is fully functional
 * editing and deleting residents fully functional
 * added more session data to login
-* added checkboxes to residents table so user can select multiple residents to email
+* added check boxes to residents table so user can select multiple residents to email
 * code to email multiple residents mostly finished but not fully tested

 ## Planned Additions:
 * CSS styling for site
 * Finish the FAQ page
-* ability to edit residents
-* ability to delete residents
 * displaying all residents no matter the building
 	* make this page be accessed from the header nav bar
 * allow the user to search for a resident within the all residents page
-* allow the user to sort the all residents page
-	* possibly bring this ability into the regular residents page
 * allow the user to email a selected resident
-* set up smtp in order to fully test if sending emails works
+* add a user info page where can see their own account information
+  * move the change password button to the user info page
+* add more security by encrypting the passwords as they go into the Database
+  * do the same thing for any passwords edited or changed as well

 ### Acknowledgments/References/Sources